fredsterss/tabify/Readme.md

 </div>
 ```

-For more intel, check out the [example.html](fredsterss/tabify/blob/master/test.html).
+Tabify prioritises convention over DOM configuration, so mismatching links / targets will be ignored by Tabify.
+For more intel, check out the [example.html](example.html).